What You Will Learn

 Empowering Leadership Leads to Success for Virtual Teams

-Virtual teams are becoming a necessity in the increasingly globalized, technology-driven business world.
-New research finds that empowering leadership is an effective way of promoting collaborative behavior among these geographically dispersed virtual teams.
+New research finds that empowering leadership is an effective way of promoting collaborative behavior among geographically dispersed virtual teams.

 How Childhood Poverty Limits Later Leader Emergence

 Organizations benefit from having a diverse set of leaders.
-Are all employees equally likely to emerge as leaders?
-Are we unintentionally missing out on certain demographic of leaders?
+But are we unintentionally missing out on certain demographic of leaders?

 How to Get the Most out of Leadership Training